MiniTool Partition Wizard 13.5 Released Brand-New Duplicate Cleaner

 VANCOUVER, BC, Dec.
-18, 2025 /PRNewswire/ -- MiniTool® Software Limited, a software provider specializing in disk management solutions, has announced a new version of its partition manager: MiniTool Partition Wizard 13.5.
-This update features the brand-new Duplicate Cleaner and brings a refreshed interface, improved performance, and enhanced usability to help users manage storage more efficiently.
+19, 2025 /PRNewswire/ -- MiniTool® Software Limited has announced a new version of its partition manager - MiniTool Partition Wizard 13.5.
+This update features the brand-new Duplicate Cleaner and brings a refreshed interface to help users manage storage more efficiently.

 New Features and Improvements in MiniTool Partition Wizard 13.5